joongyang/Measurement-of-Income-Inequality/WhatIsIncome.md

 # What is income?

-**Income** is the consumption and saving opportunity gained by an entity within a specified timeframe, which is generally expressed in monetary terms.
+**Income** is the consumption and saving opportunity gained by an entity within a specified timeframe.
+Income is generally expressed in monetary terms.
 Income is difficult to define conceptually and may be different across fields.
 For example, a person's income in an economic sense may be different from their income as defined by law.